 #6 for beards (out of 4 million)

 I’ve been writing Dyers.org since early in 2002 as a means to entertain myself and the people around me.
-It gets about 50,000 unique visitors a month, and has been as high as 225,000 per month.
+It’s been embalmed now, but it once had as high as 250,000 unique visitors per month.
 It was in Alexa’s top 100,000 sites in the world for most of 2008, before I pulled back and dedicated more time to working on a novel in 2009.

-I don’t make a lot of money from this site.
-It’s not really a commercial venture.
-It’s more about words and trying to bring a smirk to your day.
-It has brought me in contact with a lot of really great people from all over the globe, and I hope it entertains you, too.
-If you’d like to know more, you can check out a few things I believe in, keep up with current updates by subscribing to my RSS feed, or get in touch with me directly on my contact page.
+This site was always about trying to bring a stray smirk to your day.
+It brought me in contact with a lot of really great people from all over the globe, and I hope it entertained you, too.
+If you’d like to know more, you can get in touch with me directly on my contact page.

 I’m glad you stopped by.